 Comprehensive Overview

 The inheritance of a Marquessate follows the rules of primogeniture, meaning the title and associated estates are typically passed down to the eldest son.
 This system ensures the continuity of the title and the preservation of the family's legacy.
-However, if there is no male heir, the title can become extinct.
+Still, if there is no male heir, the title can become extinct.
 In some cases, a title can be passed through female lines, but this is less common and usually requires a specific clause in the original creation of the title.
 The continuity of the Marquessate is a key aspect of its significance, linking present-day holders to their ancestors and the history of their family.

 Trends and Latest Developments